nabsul/kcert/README.md

 KCert is a simple alternative to [cert-manager](https://github.com/jetstack/cert-manager):

-- Instead of 26000 lines of yaml, `KCert` deploys with less than 150 lines
+- Deploys with less than 150 lines (vs. 26000 lines of yaml for cert-manager)
-- Instead of custom resources, `KCert` uses the existing standard Kubernetes objects
-- The codebase is small and easy to understand
+- Does not create or need any CRDs (Custom Resource Definitions) to operate
+- Runs a single service in your cluster, isolated in its own namespace

+## How it Works

+- KCert runs as a single-replica deployment in your cluster
+- An ingress is managed to route `.acme/challenge` requests to the service
+- Service provides a web UI for basic information and configuration details
+- Checks for certificates needing renewal every 6 hours
+- Automatically renews certificates with less than 30 days of validity
+- Watches for created and updated ingresses in the cluster
+- Automatically creates certificates for ingresses with the `kcert.dev/kcert=managed` label

 ## Installing KCert

-The following instructions assume that you will be using the included `deploy.yml` file as your template for install KCert.
+The following instructions assume that you will be using the included `deploy.yml` file as your template to install KCert.
 If you are customizing your setup you will likely need to modify the following instructions accordingly.

 Below you can find more details, but setting up KCert involves the following steps:

 - Create SMTP credentials for KCert to send automatic email notifications (or skip SMTP related instructions)
-- Generate a ECDSA key by running `docker run -it nabsul/kcert:1.0.0 dotnet KCert.dll generate-key`
+- Generate an ECDSA key by running `docker run -it nabsul/kcert:v1.0.0 dotnet KCert.dll generate-key`
 - Create the KCert namespace with `kubectl create namespace kcert`
-- Create the KCert secret with `kubectl -n kcert create secret generic kcert --from-literal=acme=[...] --from-literal=smtp=[...]`
+- Create a secret with `kubectl -n kcert create secret generic kcert --from-literal=acme=[...] --from-literal=smtp=[...]`
 - Fill in the `deploy.yml` file and run `kubectl apply -f deploy.yml`
 - Start `kubectl -n kcert port-forward svc/kcert 80` and view the dashboard at `http://localhost`

+The following sections describe the above in more detail.

 ### Create KCert secrets